QMCPACK/qmcpack/docs/running.rst

 We recommend users study the hardware architecture of a compute node before starting any calculation on it.
 Suboptimal choice of the number of MPI ranks and their binding to the hardware may lead to significant waste of compute resource.
 The rule of thumb is to have the number of MPI ranks per node equal to the number of memory domains with uniform access attached to the dominant compute devices within a compute node.
+Fewer can be used when memory is constrained.
 On most CPU-only machines, each CPU socket has its dedicated memory with uniform access from all its cores and cross-socket access is non-uniform.
 Users may simply place one MPI rank per socket.
 There are CPU sockets consisting of core clusters and cross-cluster memory access is non-uniform like Fujitsu A64FX.